All the ways Republicans want to honor Trump, from the $100 bill to Mount Rushmore

 “Best president in my lifetime," said the bill's sponsor, Rep. Addison McDowell of North Carolina.
 "And I can’t think of a better way to honor somebody than to cement their place in history by naming an international airport in our nation’s capital after him.”

-Rep. Brandon Gill of Texas waited a few more weeks before sponsoring his bill to put Trump's picture on the $100 bill.
+Rep. Brandon Gill of Texas waited a few more weeks before sponsoring his bill to put Trump on the $100 bill, which now features Benjamin Franklin.
 His legislation stated no $100 bill printed after Dec.
 31, 2028, could be printed without Trump's portrait on the front, even though federal law bans living figures from being placed on U.S. currency.
 That law, enacted just after the Civil War, was intended to avoid the appearance of a monarchy.

 Another proposal from Rep. Greg Steube of Florida would rename Washington's subway system the Trump Train.
 There's also a bill from Rep. Claudia Tenney of New York combining Trump's birthday with Flag Day to designate June 14 a federal holiday.